"... wanna run eCommerce on Drupal 8 but don't know if it's a good idea."

 "Is Drupal good for eCommerce?"

-It becomes the perfect option for your own eCommerce website if you're planning to reach out to your customers across an entire network of sales channels.
+It becomes the perfect option for your own eCommerce website if you're planning to reach out to your customers across an entire network of sales channels, thus boosting your digital marketing efforts.

 - use Drupal as a back-end content repository